delhivery/project-polaris/models.md

 ## Overview

 Each model has a lifecycle.
-A lifecycle of a mdoel is collection of atomic workflows chained together.
-Individual model owners can register their models and difine it's lifecycle.
+A lifecycle of a model is a collection of atomic workflows chained together.
+Individual model owners can register their models and define its lifecycle.

 ## Supported Data Types